 Majors in the College of LAS

-The college divides its fields of study, or majors, into three categories:
+The College of LAS divides its fields of study, or majors, into three categories:

 - Sciences and Letters curriculum